ady7ady7/career-log/README.md

 7.10.2025
 - Started the day with exercises from my SQL course - it took me some time and I had to check Postgresql docs (very useful btw), but I managed to correctly do a JOIN of two tables and extract data about distinct number of buyers who have purchased something at least once (1:M table relation) (1hr)
 Postgresql docs - https://www.postgresql.org/docs/current/queries-table-expressions.html
+- Followed up with an exercise from Datalemur - had serious issues here - even though it was labeled as easy, it required fairly complex subquery in my opinion (30 min).
+This task already required dividing into more subtasks - I've managed to get the first subtask done correctly, failed to do the second one though.
+- Finished the first module of Microsoft's Power BI Course - going with high intensity here (2.5 hrs), the plan is to run through the course to ground my knowledge, and then upkeep and level up by doing regular report and dashboards based on free datasets